ReproNim/module-dataprocessing/_episodes/01-overview.md

 ### How long will it take

 This module consists of 6 lessons, each comprising multiple units.
-Each unit in this module will take you between up to 10 hours of work.
+Each unit in this module will take you up to 10 hours of work.

 ### Lessons included in this module

 1. [Lesson 1.]({{site.root}}/02-concepts) An example framework for reproducible analysis
 2. [Lesson 2.]({{site.root}}/03-data) How to annotate, harmonize, clean, and version brain imaging data
 3. [Lesson 3.]({{site.root}}/04-containers) How to create and maintain reproducible computational environments for analysis
 4. [Lesson 4.]({{site.root}}/05-dataflows) How to use dataflow tools to capture detailed provenance and perform efficient analyses
 5. [Lesson 5.]({{site.root}}/06-testing) How to setup a testing framework to revalidate analyses as data and software change